charlestudor/PokerNowLogConverter/README.md

                             Specify output directory to save logs to.
 Defaults to current folder.
       -H HERONAME, --heroName HERONAME
                             Specify the name of the hero.
-This should match an alias or unique 'name @ id' of the player who card are being dealt to.
+This should match an alias or unique 'name @ id' of the player who cards are being dealt to.
       -a ALIASES, --aliases ALIASES
                             Specify a mapping of player ids to aliases.
 The format should be:'player1=alias1,player2=alias2'